Kitware/CMake/Help/command/find_package.rst

 .. include:: FIND_XXX_ROOT.txt
 .. include:: FIND_XXX_ORDER.txt

+By default the value stored in the result variable will be the path at which the file is found.
+The :variable:`CMAKE_FIND_PACKAGE_RESOLVE_SYMLINKS` variable may be set to ``TRUE`` before calling ``find_package`` in order to resolve symbolic links and store the real path to the file.

 Every non-REQUIRED ``find_package`` call can be disabled by setting the :variable:`CMAKE_DISABLE_FIND_PACKAGE_<PackageName>` variable to ``TRUE``.